luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 ## rpcchainvm

-`rpcchainvm` is a special VM that wraps a `block.ChainVM` and allows the wrapped blockchain to run in its own process separate from LuxGo. `rpcchainvm` has two important parts: a server and a client.
+`rpcchainvm` is a special VM that wraps a `block.ChainVM` and allows the wrapped blockchain to run in its own process separate from Luxd. `rpcchainvm` has two important parts: a server and a client.
 The [server](https://github.com/luxdefi/luxd/blob/v1.7.4/vms/rpcchainvm/vm_server.go) runs the underlying `block.ChainVM` in its own process and allows the underlying VM's methods to be called via gRPC.
-The [client](https://github.com/luxdefi/luxd/blob/v1.7.4/vms/rpcchainvm/vm_client.go) runs as part of LuxGo and makes gRPC calls to the corresponding server in order to update or query the state of the blockchain.
+The [client](https://github.com/luxdefi/luxd/blob/v1.7.4/vms/rpcchainvm/vm_client.go) runs as part of Luxd and makes gRPC calls to the corresponding server in order to update or query the state of the blockchain.

-To make things more concrete: suppose that LuxGo wants to retrieve a block from a chain run in this fashion.
-LuxGo calls the client's `GetBlock` method, which makes a gRPC call to the server, which is running in a separate process.
-The server calls the underlying VM's `GetBlock` method and serves the response to the client, which in turn gives the response to LuxGo.
+To make things more concrete: suppose that Luxd wants to retrieve a block from a chain run in this fashion.
+Luxd calls the client's `GetBlock` method, which makes a gRPC call to the server, which is running in a separate process.
+The server calls the underlying VM's `GetBlock` method and serves the response to the client, which in turn gives the response to Luxd.

 As another example, let's look at the server's `BuildBlock` method: